When are Rudolph and Frosty on TV? Here's the CBS holiday programming schedule for 2023

 In addition to the animated favorites, there are holiday-themed primetime episodes of "The Price Is Right," concert specials and original Christmas movies.

-Below is the full schedule of TV programs that will air on WBZ-TV.
+Below is the full schedule of TV programs that will air on CBS.
+All times are ET/PT.
 Many will also be available for streaming on Paramount+.

 Thursday, November 23, 2023